5 easy tips to get active and improve your fitness

 This is a very simple personal challenge.
 Get off the bus or train one stop early once a week and walk the remainder of the journey.

 Once this has become part of your routine, try two days a week and before you know it you’ll be doing it all the time.
-This might go a long way to helping you hit your 10,000 steps.
+This can go a long way to helping you hit your 10,000 steps.

 5. Take part in social sports

-The most ambitious of these tips, but definitely the most rewarding, is to try teaming up with a friend or family member to take part in a sport.
+The most ambitious of these tips, but the most rewarding, is to try teaming up with a friend or family member to take part in a sport.

 Whether you find a walking buddy or tackle a beginners' game of doubles tennis, it'll help you de-stress as you socialise, and you won’t even realise you're exercising after a while.
 Try keeping a regular date in your diary to make this a habit.